 Students have a right to challenge the accuracy of their educational records and may file written requests to amend these records.
 The Office of the Registrar (PC 135) should be contacted for further information regarding the procedure to follow for questions or problems.

-For complete information regarding the policies outlined above, please contact:
+For complete information regarding the policies outlined above, please refer to the Student Privacy and FERPA website or contact:

 University Registrar

 Florida International University